Gzy1112/TCSVT_Code/README.md

-# A zero-shot visio-linguistic compositional reasoning method between image/video-text modalities based on multimodal LLM and autoregressive GLM
+# VLCR-IVT: A zero-shot visio-linguistic compositional reasoning method between image/video-text modalities based on multimodal LLM and autoregressive GLM

-Experiments and data for the paper "A zero-shot visio-linguistic compositional reasoning method between image/video-text modalities based on multimodal LLM and autoregressive GLM".
+Experiments and data for the paper "VLCR-IVT: A zero-shot visio-linguistic compositional reasoning method between image/video-text modalities based on multimodal LLM and autoregressive GLM".